Steven Goldstein (activist)

-Steven Goldstein (born June 11, 1962) is an American activist.
+Steven Goldstein (born June 11, 1962) is an American activist and rabbi.

 Goldstein was co-campaign manager for Jon Corzine for U.S. Senate in New Jersey in 2000.
 He had previously worked for the U.S. Congress as press secretary to U.S. Senator Frank Lautenberg, and as a counsel to the U.S. House Judiciary Committee.

 He won 10 regional Emmy Awards as a television news producer before founding Garden State Equality in 2004.

 Goldstein was CEO and chair of the group, New Jersey's statewide organization for LGBTQ equality, from 2004 until 2013, when he stepped down to take a post at Rutgers University–Newark.
 Under his leadership, Garden State Equality advocated for the state to legalize gay marriage, and when then-Governor Christie vetoed the marriage equality bill that both houses of the New Jersey Legislature passed, the organization filed the lawsuit, Garden State Equality v.
 Dow, that led to same-sex marriage in New Jersey.

 At Rutgers he was Associate Chancellor for External Relations and associate professor at Rutgers Law School and in political science.
 He taught courses on social justice advocacy, American politics and political communication.
 He has also served on the faculty of The Wharton School of the University of Pennsylvania as a lecturer in business communication.

 He was played by Steve Carell in the 2015 movie Freeheld, based on the 2008 Academy Award-winning documentary of the same name, in which Goldstein himself appeared.